fraggjkee/sms-confirmation-view/README.md

 # SmsConfirmationView
 A custom Android's `View` implementing all the necessary UI for a typical "enter SMS / PIN code" flow.
+Can be used for verification of any digit-based codes (SMS verification, PIN verification, etc.).
 <img src="images/demo.png?raw=true" width="400">

 # Installation